 Montalcino is a fairytale town, sitting atop a hill and surrounded by medieval walls with a fortress guarding the entrance.
 The landscape around the town is dotted with silvery olive groves and vineyards, as well as the natural park of Val d’Orcia.
 If you’re looking for a classic Tuscan landscape – Montalcino is the place for you!

-A perfect example of Renaissance town-planning, Pope Pius II rebuilt the village in three years; replacing the original buildings with a duomo, a collection of palazzos, and the town hall.
-He also renamed the town from Corsignano to Pienza, translated as City of Pius.
+A perfect example of Renaissance town planning, Pope Pius II rebuilt the village in three years; replacing the original buildings with a duomo, a collection of palazzos, and the town hall.
+He also renamed the town from Corsignano to Pienza, translated as the City of Pius.
 Intended as a retreat from Rome for the Pope, this is now a UNESCO World Heritage site.

 Pienza is also the city of cheese – you’ll find the streets of the small town filled with shops selling their world-renowned pecorino cheese!
 End your day of exploration with a dinner of Pici con Cacio Pepe, a classic dish made with pecorino.

 Arezzo is the provincial capital of eastern Tuscany and is only an hour by train from Florence.
 You’ll soon discover this city is incredibly rich in art, history, and architecture, as it’s been populated since the 5th century BC!
 The city has a number of Etruscan and Roman relics, although the ancient parts of the city were mostly demolished during the Gothic War and an invasion by the Lombards in the 6th century.